Analytic m-isometries and weighted Dirichlet-type spaces: Introduction

-if and only if $T$ is unitarily equivalent to the multiplication operator $M_z$ on $\mathcal H_{\pmb \mu}(\mathcal E),$ for some $(m-1)$-tuple $\pmb \mu =(\mu_1,\ldots,\mu_{m-1})$ of $\mathcal B(\mathcal E)$-valued semi-spectral measures on $\mathbb T$ with $\mathcal E= \ker T^*.$ \end{theorem}
+if and only if $T$ is unitarily equivalent to the multiplication operator $M_z$ on $\mathcal H_{\pmb \mu}(\mathcal E)$ for some $(m-1)$-tuple $\pmb \mu =(\mu_1,\ldots,\mu_{m-1})$ of $\mathcal B(\mathcal E)$-valued semi-spectral measures on $\mathbb T$ with $\mathcal E= \ker T^*.$ \end{theorem}

-In case $\ker T^*$ is of dimension one in above theorem, then the associated $(m-1)$-tuple of measures is uniquely determined.
+Note that for $m=2,$ the operator inequalities in \eqref{mu-positive} are vacuously satisfied.
+In case $\ker T^*$ is of dimension one in above theorem, the associated $(m-1)$-tuple of measures is uniquely determined.
 In the general case, the associated $(m-1)$-tuple of semi-spectral measures is determined upto conjugation by a unitary operator, see Proposition \ref{Uniqueness} for the details.

 For the operator $M_z$ on $\mathcal H_{\pmb \mu}(\mathcal E),$ we note that $\ker M_z^* = \mathcal E.$ Since the set of all $\mathcal E$-valued polynomials is dense in $\mathcal H_{\pmb \mu}(\mathcal E),$ it follows that the operator $M_z$ on $\mathcal H_{\pmb \mu}(\mathcal E)$ has the \emph{wandering subspace property}.
 Following \cite[Definition 2.4]{Shimorin}, we say that an operator $T$ in $\mathcal B(\mathcal H)$ has the wandering subspace property if it satisfies